 Just because you want to look good doesn’t mean you always have time to give your shirt a fresh press before you get going.
-With this shirt, you get it all.
+With this button down shirt for short guys, you get it all.
 We all know the white button up dress shirt is an absolute classic.
 In the past though, you’ve probably noticed these shirts can require a fair bit of maintenance to keep them looking as smart as they should.
 Unfortunately, white dress shirts can look a mess if they aren’t fresh and pressed.
 That’s where this one comes in.

 You’ll never have to worry about ironing this shirt.
 Here’s the bonus: it’s also stain resistant.
 It’s also machine washable.
 If you’re looking for the most low maintenance way to stay looking sharp, you’ve found it in this shirt.
 Of course, it doesn’t hurt that it’s tailored to fit men under 5’9” (it even lists this as a feature on the product page) and has several different options for sleeve length.

 - No ironing or dry cleaning needed, very low maintenance